 Thank you for your interest in submitting a workshop proposal for the 2020 Collaborative Conference, presented in partnership by Alliance for Nonprofit Resources (ANR), the Greater Pittsburgh Nonprofit Partnership (GPNP), the PA Association of Nonprofit Organizations (PANO), and Villanova University.
 Workshops will be 75 minutes long.
-Deadline for submission is 12:00 p.m. (noon) on Friday, August 14, 2020.
+Scroll down for our online form, download a PDF of the request for proposals (RFP) here, or download a Word copy here.
+Deadline for submission is 5:00 p.m. on Friday, August 14, 2020.
 Our conference RFP committee will review your proposal and will notify you the week of August 24, 2020, whether yours has been selected.

 About the 2020 Virtual Collaborative Conference

 - Monday, 10/19, 9-1 | Wednesday, 10/21, 9-12 | Thursday, 10/22, 12-4

 - Monday, 10/26, 9-12 | Wednesday, 10/28, 9-1 | Thursday, 10/29, 12-4